HiLab-git/PyMIC/docs/source/usage.wsl.rst

 --------------------

 :mod:`pymic.net_run_wsl.wsl_abstract.WSLSegAgent` is the abstract class used for weakly-supervised learning.
-The built-in SLL methods are child classes of  :mod:`WSLSegAgent`.
+The built-in WSL methods are child classes of  :mod:`WSLSegAgent`.
 The available WSL methods implemnted in PyMIC are listed in :mod:`pymic.net_run_wsl.wsl_main.WSLMethodDict`, and they are: